Aniruddh-Mallya/PyDev/README.md

 ### Execution

-Since the program make use the Python library 'simplegui', that's available only on CodeSkulptor, we cannot directly implement it using  any Python Intrepreter or IDE.
+Since the program make use the Python library 'simplegui', that's available only on CodeSkulptor, we cannot directly implement it using  any Python Intrepreter or IDE.\n
 We recommend using the below URL to directly access the program on CodeSkulptor.
 For best experience, Chrome browser is recommended. https://py2.codeskulptor.org/#user48_PJCZaD5pIi_0.py